 In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-13, Financial Instruments - Credit Losses (Topic 326), which prescribes that financial assets (or a group of financial assets) should be measured at amortized cost basis to be presented at the net amount expected to be collected.
 Credit losses relating to available-for-sale debt securities should be recorded through an allowance for credit losses.
-The new standard is effective for non-public entities for fiscal years beginning after December 15, 2020, and interim periods within fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
+The new standard is effective for non-public entities for fiscal years beginning after December 15, 2020, and interim periods within fiscal years beginning after December 15, 2021.
+Early adoption is permitted for all entities for the fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.